Everyone can find use for these beautiful French words, which perfectly explain those inexplicable emotions that no English word can’t describe.

 The happiness of meeting someone after a very long time.

-One of the most useful words you’ll commonly hear is voila, literally meaning ‘there it is’, while you can use voici for ‘here it is’.
+One of the most useful French words you’ll commonly hear is voila, literally meaning ‘there it is’, while you can use voici for ‘here it is’.

 A verb to describe making the most of a situation.

 ‘To yoghurt’ may be the literal translation but it’s a word that refers to the act of talking in another language – and not very well – or using fake words.
 Its common usage is to refer to something that appears an imitation or insincere, such as someone pretending to know the words of a song.
-If you see a native French fudging their way through an English tune, it would be an attempt ‘to sing through yogurt’, or chanter en yaourt.
+If you see a native French fudging their way through English words, it would be an attempt ‘to sing through yogurt’, or chanter en yaourt.

 You’re so crazy you’ve been hit on the head!
-This word is hybrid blend of frapper (to hit) and dingue (crazy).
+This French word is hybrid blend of frapper (to hit) and dingue (crazy).